-Eternal flames burn around the world to commemorate notable people and events.
 In Chestnut Ridge Park in upstate New York, a natural eternal flame burns behind a waterfall, fueled by a stream of natural gas (although it does need to be relit occasionally).
 One reviewer who visited in winter described the experience on Roadtrippers and compares the setting to Narnia.
 The falls were frozen, he says, but the flame continued to burn.

 The 32-mile Enchanted Highway in western North Dakota offers travelers eight larger-than-life roadside sculptures.
 Located every few miles on a two-lane highway between Gladstone and Regent, Gary Greff's sculptures include giant grasshoppers, "The World's Largest Tin Family," and "Geese in Flight," named the world's largest metal sculpture by Guinness in 2000.

-Another creepy Keystone State attraction, the Mütter Museum in Philadelphia ($18 for adults, $13 for kids) is a storehouse of 20,000 medical "wonders" -- abnormal body parts preserved in fluid or oak frames, an 1889 electrometer donated by Marie Curie, even the death cast of "Siamese Twins" Chang and Eng, whose autopsies were performed there.
+The Mütter Museum in Philadelphia ($18 for adults, $13 for kids) is a storehouse of 20,000 medical "wonders" -- abnormal body parts preserved in fluid or oak frames, an 1889 electrometer donated by Marie Curie, even the death cast of "Siamese Twins" Chang and Eng, whose autopsies were performed there.

 Four stories high and weighing a tornado-proof 675,000 pounds, "Busted Plug Plaza" is billed as the world's largest fire hydrant.
 It's actually a sculpture, and formerly a fountain, in a parking lot in Columbia.
 Visitors can take snapshots with the same artist's trippy "Tunnelvision" mural in the background.

 Many cities commission murals, and almost every major city has its fair share of graffiti.
-Rapid City takes this a step further, making Art Alley completely fair game for local artists, who cover the walls, stairs, and telephone pole with cartoons, quotes, portraits, and tags.
+Rapid City takes this a step further, making Art Alley fair game for local artists, who cover the walls, stairs, and telephone pole with cartoons, quotes, portraits, and tags.

-Some of the puppets in the Bread and Puppet Museum in Glover -- a crammed storage barn for the Bread and Puppet Theater troupe -- are downright creepy.
+Some of the puppets in the Bread and Puppet Museum in Glover -- a crammed storage barn for the Bread and Puppet Theater troupe -- are impressive, others creepy.
 The sign on the door says "Enter at Your Own Risk," and puppeteers ask off-season visitors to "turn out the lights when you are through."
 Donations are welcome.